kneyghtchartboost/articles/faq/general.md

 Click: A click is counted each time a user taps an ad that is shown to them.

+Bootup: Any time a user has booted up (or launched) your app

+Uniques: The number of unique users (or devices) that launch your app

 Install: An install is counted every time a user launches an app for the first time that they downloaded after clicking an ad.

 Impressions/Clicks/Installs Delivered: Metrics for a publishing campaign (ie, the campaign shown to users in your app delivered 1200 installs to advertisers in the network).